peteroupc/CBOR/docs/PeterO.BigInteger.md

     public int intValue();

+<b>Deprecated.</b> To make the conversion intention clearer use the 'intValueChecked' and 'intValueUnchecked' methods instead.
+Replace 'intValue' with 'intValueChecked' in your code.

 Converts this object's value to a 32-bit signed integer.
-To make the conversion intention clearer, use the  `intValueChecked` and `intValueUnchecked` methods instead.

 <b>Returns:</b>